SPAN-101 - Elementary Spanish I - Romina Golbert

 Types of Assessments

-For the Hybrid Course: Tests: are online and in person.
-Midterm and Final Oral and Written exams are conducted in person.
-There will be 1-2 mini-quizzes and 1–2 exams per chapter, a midterm oral and a comprehensive final (written and oral).
+Tests: 90% are online asynchronous except for the diagnostic, midterm, and final oral exams conducted in person (hybrid course) or on zoom (100% online course) synchronously.
+There will be quizzes and exams weekly, a midterm oral and a comprehensive final (written and oral).

 Conectados, EBook MindTap Access (Do not purchase, wait for instructions by email)

 Wait to receive email instructions from instructor before purchasing the Ebook.
-90% of the assignments, quizzes, and exams will be from your Ebook in MindTap.
-A free trial (no purchase needed) is available for the first 7–14 days.
+60% of the assignments, quizzes and exams will be from your Ebook in MindTap.
+A free trial (no purchase needed) is available for the first 6 days.

 Other Relevant Course Information